sartography/spiffworkflow_website/content/pages/hosting.md

 description: We offer professional hosting packages for SpiffWorkflow
 ---

-We can give you a private cloud hosted instance of SpiffWorkflow that is monitored and maintained by our team of experts.
+We can give you a private cloud-hosted instance of SpiffWorkflow that is monitored and maintained by our team of experts.
 We can also provide you with a dedicated support team to help you get the most out of your investment in SpiffWorkflow.

 ## Let's Talk